When Is a Root Canal No Longer an Option?

 How do I know if my tooth is too damaged for a root canal?

 The only reliable way to determine whether a tooth can be saved with root canal treatment is through a professional dental assessment, which typically includes a clinical examination and dental imaging such as X-rays or CBCT scans.
 Signs such as extensive decay below the gum line, a loose tooth, or a vertical root fracture may suggest that endodontic treatment is unlikely to succeed.
 However, these findings need to be confirmed by a qualified dentist, as the severity of damage is not always apparent from symptoms alone.
+If you are experiencing persistent pain or swelling, seeking an evaluation promptly is advisable.

 Is tooth extraction the only alternative to a root canal?